komejo/d8-theming-guide/README.md

 	libraries:
 		- example/base

-This includes our libraries and their dependencies into our theme.
+This includes our "libraries" (the custom javascript) and the dependencies into our theme.
 In this example, the custom script as well as the jQuery library are now included in our theme.

-There still is a huge bug: [https://www.drupal.org/node/2273769](https://www.drupal.org/node/2273769)
+There still is a huge bug: [https://www.drupal.org/node/2273769](https://www.drupal.org/node/2273769).

+## Breakpoints

+[@todo] Document `{theme_name}.breakpoints.yml`

 ## Template files (Twig)

 Twig is a PHP-based compiled templating language.
 When your web page renders, the Twig engine takes the template and converts it into a 'compiled' PHP template which it stores in a protected directory in sites/default/files/php_storage/...
 The compilation is done once.
 Template files are cached for reuse and are recompiled on clearing the Twig cache.

+### /templates folder

+[@todo:] Document the new folder, that contains all the templates files instead of all the `theme_`-functions.

 ### Twig debug